SymfonyCasts/symfony-ux/sfcasts/turbo/transition-finish.md

-# Transition Finish
+# Polished CSS Transition

-Coming soon...

-Okay.
-The fade out and fade transition works until you visit a page we've already been to edit, then things get weird instead of fading out, then it sort of like fades out and then phase in, again, this happens because back over here and turbo helper dot JS, both, he goes turbo before render and turbo render are called when both a real page renders and when a preview renders, that means that when a preview is shown, it has the same effect as a real page.
+The fade-out and fade-in transition works... until you visit a page that you've already been to... then things get weird.
+Instead of fading out, it, sort of, fades in... then fades in again.

+This happens because, back over in `turbo-helper.js`, both `turbo:before-render` and `turbo:render` are  when both a real page renders *and* when a preview renders.

+---> START HERE!

+that means that when a preview is shown, it has the same effect as a real page.
 So when we click to a previous page, the preview is instantly shown and then fades in like a normal page.
 When the HS call finishes for the real page, that also fades in

 Tricky.
 Huh?
 The solution is to detect once.